"Hear O Israel" - יִשְׂרָאֵל

 “Hear, O Israel: The LORD our God, the LORD is one.
 You shall love the LORD your God with all your heart and with all your soul and with all your might.

-Then as the text goes on to say…
+Then, as the text goes on to say…

 6 And these words that I command you today shall be on your heart.
 7 You shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise.

 Use your daily rhythms to decide to love the LORD your God with all of you.
 The LORD our God is telling us in today's text that we should be diligent in teaching this truth to your children.
-Really, their spiritual lives depend on us as parents, grandparents, leaders and spiritual guardians to do that.
+Ultimately, their spiritual lives depend on us, as parents, grandparents, leaders, and spiritual guardians, to do so.

 (*pictures are from https://bibleproject.com)